cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 extend the dictionary containing the labels of each stored variable, if necessary.
 The dictionary is implemented in [string.py](../../Plotter/python/plot/string.py).

 ## Event-by-event corrections to simulated contributions

+Usually, the out-of-the-box agreement between selected data and expected contributions is not good.
+In the following, we will discuss some of the required corrections to be applied to simulated events in the context of the Z&rarr;&tau;&tau; to improve the agreement.

+The corrections considered in this subsection belong to the type, that can be introduced with event weights.
+A different type of corrections will be discussed in section [7](es_tau.md), covering the &tau;<sub>h</sub> energy scale correction as an example.